QuickBooks Blog

 Past due invoice

-Writing clear invoices that are easy to understand may help reduce the risk of an invoice being past due.
-Offering a variety of payment options may also help reduce past-due invoices.
-For example, business owners may consider using pay-enabled invoices that allow customers to pay their bills right from the online invoice.
+For example, business owners may consider using pay-enabled invoices that allow customers to pay their bills directly from the online invoice.

 Commercial invoice

-Commercial invoices are customs documents used when a person or business is exporting goods internationally.
-The information included in commercial invoices is used to calculate tariffs.
+Commercial invoices are customs documents, in which the information is used calculate tariffs, that are issued when a person or business is exporting goods internationally.

 There is no standard format for commercial invoices, but some specific pieces of information are required:

-1. The name, address, and phone number of both parties involved in the transaction
+1. The name, address, and phone number of the parties involved in the transaction

 2. The goods being exported and the reason for export